zakame/nyt-cheesecake/README.md

 ## TODO

-- A better look and feel lol: thinking about Plurk-style timeline...
+- ~~A better look and feel lol: thinking about Plurk-style timeline...~~ Somewhat done, it looks more of a mobile-friendly feed reader now.
 - Add Karma and Protractor tests

 ## LICENSE